conedevelopment/root-docs/core-concepts.md

 However, it comes with a price: Root is scoped to small, medium-sized projects: e-commerce or generic CMS projects.

-## Comparing to other packages/solutions
+## Comparing to other packages, solutions

 Root is heavily inspired by [Symfony EasyAdmin](https://symfony.com/bundles/EasyAdminBundle/current/index.html) and [Lavel Nova](https://nova.laravel.com/).